-If your walls or ceiling looks old, tired, and dingy, you can improve their appearance by adding new skim coating.
+If your walls or ceiling look old, tired, and dingy, you can improve their appearance by adding a new skim coating.

 This will create a new layer that is bright and will take years off the appearance of your walls or ceiling.

-Sometimes the problem isn’t that the surface of the drywall is old, it’s just unappealing.
+Sometimes the problem isn’t that the surface of the drywall or painted wood paneling is old, it’s just unappealing.

-Outdated texture, colors, or patterns can make the surface quite ugly.
+Outdated textures, colors, or patterns can make the surface quite ugly.

-A new layer of skim coating will provide a method of adding new texture, colors, or patterns that better suit your style.
+A new layer of freshly skimmed coat will provide a method of adding new texture, colors, or patterns that better suit your style.

 Plus, you do not have to rip out the old drywall to get the job done.

 Now you know a great deal about skim coating such as – what it is and why it’s important.

 If you are working on a home project that involves adding a skim coat, you can do it yourself.